 As a part of practice development, other disciplines and other research is brought to our foundational Suzuki Method Actor Training.
 One way to think of it is that we form organic nodes between the base training and other forms.
 For Silent Forest we brought Theatre of 13 Rows (Jerzy Grotowski) ideas of impulse.
 Our experiments with intonation became an important vocabulary in the performance.
 Currently we are developing Clifford Turner vocal practice.
 Since the start of this year, my central study has concerned the work of early twentieth century Russian developmental researcher Lev Vygotsky.
 In his book ‘Thought and Language’, he analyses the relationship between a thought and a word.
 It is his thesis that a thought is completed by communicating it.
 The idea seemed to suit what actors do, and I was confirmed in this when I discovered that Vygotsky was a theatre critic and aficionado of the ‘new’ theatre techniques developed by Moscow Art Theatre director Konstantin Stanislavski.
 In fact, in the final chapter of Vygotsky’s book, he demonstrates how the meaning and intent, or the ‘sense’ of a word is changed by subtextual meanings, the intent behind the words.
 Vygotsky’s demonstration uses the actor-director notes from one of Stanislavski’s play-scripts.
 In our online sessions, Exercises 3 – 6, my prompts attempt to trace this communication of thought by word or gesture, and in Exercise 7, for the first time, we bring those practice-development exercises into the service of developing performative material for the online ‘Virtual Theatre’ open-rehearsal of Orpheo Machine.

 So, in these films of improvisation, there were just some simple prompts for the actors that are probably interpreted differently between male and female characters because of the different status that seems to be emerging within the online ‘cells’.
 That is, the women communicate (in speech, tone or gesture) to Orpheo; Orpheo speaks and receives his ‘muse’.
 The Editor (me) listens and communicates via chat.
 I asked the actors to enter mumbling, as Vygotsky describes a 3-6-year old child who speaks ‘egocentrically’, mouthing words that are not communicated, words that omit sentence subjects because these are obvious to the speaker.
 To explain, Vygotsky supposed that it is this ‘egocentric’ speech that becomes what we know as ‘internal speech’… the voice inside our head.
 My intention is to make our online world a place where internal speech is shared, as if we are reading each other’s thoughts.
 When a desire becomes so painful its thought must be expressed, the actor rushes to the camera, switches on and speaks in a ‘predicate’ language of internal speech.
 That is to say, drop ‘I’ ‘you’ and so on, because it’s understood.
 This basic setting was varied by the position of each (female) character in relation to Orpheo and to the Editor.
 In improvising, I have noticed that functional positions are developing between the four women, Yuri, Pers (Persephone), Shea (Charon) and Ru (Psyche).
-(Death is on enforced leave at the moment!)
 To me it is interesting that everyone is able to interpret the research prompt, discover the Orpheo Machine world and build functional character position as the improvisation unfolds.
 Further, that each actor is very clearly attending to the compositional requirements of performance, such as rhythm and dynamic created not just with the usual actorly tools, but also with our inclusion of the digital technology within the fiction.

 Drop me a line with any observations you might have.